Kou-ding/Real-Time-Embedded-Systems/report.md

 ```
 The operating schedule of cryptocurrencies is 24/7 while normal stocks have certain market hours depending on the stock exchange they are on.

-Type: ping, signifies that the connection has been established though there are no market data to send.
+>Type: ping, signifies that the connection has been established though there are no market data to send.

-Type: trade, observes the market and based on the s: symbol it is provided includes useful information such as:
+>Type: trade, contains market data relevant to the symbols we subscribe to

+The trade information being provided has this form:
+- s: symbol
 - p: last price,
 - v: volume,
 - t: unix milliseconds timestamp,
 - c: list of trade conditions

 ### Pthreads | Part 2
 Now that we know how Finnhub works and what kind of data it provides we need to do the same thing but in C and parallelize the process using pthreads.

 #### Installing web sockets C library
-Then, we need to install a library that will help us make these necessary "GET" requests, effectively asking the current market's value for certain stocks and/or cryptos.
+Then, we need to install a library that will help us subscribe to certain market symbols, effectively listening to the current market's activity for certain stocks and/or cryptos.
 For Debian-based distributions, the command to install the WebSocket library is as follows:
 ```bash
 #to get the library via your distro's package manager